-- When more than one part can be placed, the possible parts will be displayed. - If you drag an instruction that cannot be placed, the action will be canceled. - Click [Cancel] to cancel the part placement. - Where the pointer is displayed with (S), you cannot place parts.
+- When more than one part can be placed, the possible parts will be displayed. - If you drag an instruction that cannot be placed, the action will be canceled. - Click [Cancel] to cancel the part placement. - Where the pointer is displayed with (S), you cannot place parts. - When structure variables are allocated to ladder instructions, all integer variables and bit variables are displayed.

 3 The part is placed with the symbol variable of the instruction.
-Change the size and color as necessary.
+Change the size and Color as necessary.